anshkumar/Voltage-Stability-Toolbox/README.md

 Select one of the IEEE#_VST.dat file in the data folder to load the data
 Run the dynamic bifurcation anlysis first to load the initial data for simulation
 Select Analysis/Simulation
-Select the corresponding IEEE#.dll file in the IEEE.c folder
+Select the corresponding IEEE#.mexw32 file in the IEEE.c folder
 This will bring time domain simulation window
 Select the duration of the simulation
 Choose the initial operating point for the simulation